tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - False

-### Q: The French mathematician évariste Galois is primarily known for his work in which?
+### Q: The French mathematician Évariste Galois is primarily known for his work in which?
 - **Correct Answer:** Galois Theory
 - Galois' Continued Fractions
 - Galois' Method for PDE's